H4ckB4s3/Ubuntu-Touch-HNS-Nameserver/README.md

 # Ubuntu-Touch-HNS-Nameserver
-Select a HNS resolver and change the /etc/resolv.conf file on Ubuntu Touch Devices.
+Select a HNS Nameserver and change the /etc/resolv.conf file on Ubuntu Touch Devices.

 ## Installation